.png)

 The Orbispace Initiative (TOI) is a charity delivering future-ready education programs equipping the next generation of female leaders with the STEAM skills, experience, and networks to thrive as innovators across future industries.
 TOI teaches technical capabilities alongside soft skills, such as confidence, creativity, and communication, empowering young women to envision and become their aspirations.

-TOI advances equity by tackling economic, social, cultural, geographic, and digital barriers.
+TOI advances girls by tackling economic, social, cultural, geographic, and digital barriers.
 Our mission is also grounded in stewardship and sustainability.
-We prepare young women to solve the defining challenges of their generation, from climate and energy, to AI.
-By empowering young women to lead and innovate, TOI is shaping a more inclusive, sustainable, and competitive future workforce for Australia.
+We prepare young women to solve the defining challenges of their generation, from energy to AI.
+By empowering young women to lead and innovate, TOI shapes a more inclusive, sustainable, and competitive future workforce in Australia.

 Sarah Carney